StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 A full list of the StackPacks shipped with each supported version of StackState is available on the [StackPack versions](../setup/upgrade-stackstate/stackpack-versions.md) page.
 {% endhint %}

+## Locked configuration items

+StackPacks contain configuration information for StackState that is installed when the StackPack \(instance\) is installed.
+Amongst other things, this could be component templates, functions, component actions and views.
+When a StackPack is upgraded, **the configuration items installed by the previous version of the StackPack will be overwritten by those from the newer StackPack.** This means that any manual change made to these configuration items will be overwritten when the StackPack is upgraded.

+To prevent a user from making changes to configuration items installed by a StackPack that will be overwritten on upgrade, these configuration items are **locked** by default.
+This means that they are protected from being changed by the user and must explicitly be **unlocked** before they can be changed.

+{% hint style="success" %}
+**StackState Self-Hosted**

+Extra information for the StackState Self-Hosted product:

+You can [make a back-up of configuration items](../setup/data-management/backup_restore/configuration_backup.md).
+Note that the lock status of configuration items will not be exported as part of a configuration backup.
+{% endhint %}

 ## Install or uninstall a StackPack

 StackPacks can be installed and uninstalled from the **StackPacks** page in StackState.
-Full install and uninstall instructions are provided.
+Full instructions to install and uninstall the StackPack are provided.

 {% hint style="info" %}
 **Note that:**